nlohmann/json/docs/mkdocs/docs/features/binary_formats/bjdata.md

 (LE) to store all numerics instead of big-endian (BE) as in UBJSON to avoid unnecessary conversions on commonly available platforms.

-Compared to other binary-JSON-like formats such as MessagePack and CBOR, both BJData and UBJSON demonstrate a rare combination of being both binary and **quasi-human-readable**.
+Compared to other binary JSON-like formats such as MessagePack and CBOR, both BJData and UBJSON demonstrate a rare combination of being both binary and **quasi-human-readable**.
 This is because all semantic elements in BJData and UBJSON, including the data-type markers and name/string types are directly human-readable.
 Data stored in the BJData/UBJSON format